Goslar: Theatre

-The Odeon Theatre is the town's major theatre venue.
+The Odeon Theatre is the town's major theatre.
 It has been recently refurbished.
 It is host to several productions of visiting theatre companies and music groups.

 The alternative theatre Culture Power Station Harz or Kulturkraftwerk Harz is housed in a disused power station.
-Being run by volunteers, it produces contemporary theatre, comedy and hosts mostly alternative cultural events.
-Here the annual Goslar Fringe Culture Days are held from the start to mid June.
+It is run by volunteers and produces modern theatre, comedy and mostly alternative cultural events.
+Here the annual Goslar Fringe Culture Days are held during the first half of June.